HrishavBakulBarua/Cycle-HDR/README.md

-# A Cycle Ride to HDR: Semantics Aware Self-Supervised Framework for Unpaired LDR-to-HDR Image Translation
+# LLM-HDR: Bridging LLM-based Perception and Self-Supervision for Unpaired LDR-to-HDR Image Reconstruction

 ![My Image](assets/teaser.png)

-The official repository of the paper with supplementary: [A Cycle Ride to HDR](https://arxiv.org/abs/2410.15068)!!
+The official repository of the paper with supplementary: [LLM-HDR](https://arxiv.org/abs/2410.15068)!!

 ## About the project